gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base16/README.md

 stream.Read(...); // block N
 ```

-The encoder and decoder can be used to [iteratively transcode the data from one encoding to another](../Gapotchenko.FX.Data.Encoding#transcoding-between-various-binary-to-text-encodings).
+The streaming encoder and decoder can be used to [iteratively transcode the data from one encoding to another](../Gapotchenko.FX.Data.Encoding#transcoding-between-various-binary-to-text-encodings).

 ## Available Base16 Algorithms